aceazycrdfz/pyvoting/README.md

     """
 ```

 Aside from calling AddBallot repeatedly, you can also call ImportBallots to import all ballots in an excel spreadsheet to the election.
 You can call ImportBallots multiple times to import several files or even import the same file multiple times to add duplicated ballots!
-The ballots should be pandas.DataFrame, where each column is a candidate and each row a ballot.
+The ballots should be a pandas.DataFrame, where each column is a candidate and each row a ballot.
 If you are unsure about the file format, I recommend initializing a dummy election, adding some ballots using AddBallot, then exporting them using ExportBallots as an example.

 It is not guaranteed that all rows in the file are valid ballots.
 The return value is the number of valid ballots successfully added.
 ```python